localgod/karla/README.md

 ### Platform support

-Karla is developed on OSX/Linux but Windows support is build in and **should** work.
+Karla is developed on OSX/Linux but Windows support is build in.
-Windows support is **not** tested during automated build.

 ### Documentation